Retail Control Systems and Hickory & Tweed are Long Time Friends

 Hickory & Tweed began as a ski shop, founded in 1961 by Jim Ross, in Armonk, NY.
-The stores current owner, Skip Beitzel, purchased the store from Jim in 1985 after working there throughout high school and while he attended school at the University of Vermont.
-After which, a bicycle shop was added to the well-established ski business.
+The store’s current owner, Skip Beitzel, purchased the store from Jim in 1985 after working there throughout high school and while attending school at the University of Vermont.
+After this, a bicycle shop was added to the well-established ski business.

-The store’s name pays homage to the origins of the sport itself, with hickory being the wood of choice for first generation skis and tweed wool being the most common layering insulation at the time – hence the name, Hickory & Tweed.
-From its early beginnings, Hickory & Tweed has established itself, not only as one of the premier ski and bike shops in the country, but an iconic brand in the ski business.
+The store’s name pays homage to the origins of the sport, with hickory being the wood of choice for first-generation skis and tweed wool being the most common layering insulation at the time – hence the name, Hickory & Tweed.
+From its early beginnings, Hickory & Tweed has established itself, not only as one of the premier ski and bike shops in the country but an iconic brand in the ski business.
 The store has won numerous industry awards over the years, including “Ski Shop of the Year” from Ski Magazine and “Top 150 Bike Shops” from the National Bicycle Dealers Association.
 Their hallmark offering is a family ski and snowboard leasing program, which serves nearly 2,500 families.